Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Solid Material Modeling in SPH

 The latter transforms the stresses from the reference frame associated with the material to the laboratory reference frame. \\ Equations (\ref{eq::mom_conservation}) and (\ref{eq::en_conservation}) can be extended by the inclusion of gravitational forces and external potentials \citep{Tsao2021, Kaltenborn2022}.
 The latter are used in FleCSPH for particle relaxation and to impose boundary conditions.
 We will take advantage of this capability when describing NSTs.
 In a nutshell, an external potential can confine particles in a given density profile.
 In equilibrium, the momentum equation gives

 Using a polytropic EoS as described in Eq.~(\ref{eq::polytropic}), this results in

 and with $-\nabla \phi_\mathrm{ext} = \mathbf{g}_\mathrm{ext}$ leads to

 With that, adding $\mathbf{g}_\mathrm{ext}$ to the momentum equations will result in particles distributing according to the desired density profile while they are trapped in a potential $\phi_\mathrm{ext}$.
+FleCSPH contains different smoothing functions $W$ including cubic and quintic splines, gaussian and super gaussian, as well as the Wendland C2, C4, and C6 kernels.
+For all simulations in this paper, except the first standard test on colliding rubber rings, we will apply the Wendland C6 kernel as it is not subject to the so-called pairing instability in SPH \citep{Dehnen2012} and leads to low velocity noise in dynamical simulations \citep{Rosswog2015a}.
+In addition, for all simulations except the colliding rings, we allow the smoothing length to change according to

+where $D$ is the dimensionality of the physics problem and $\eta$ is a user-specified number of order unity.
+The adjustment of the smoothing length ensures an approximately constant number of particle neighbors for changing density.

-One frequently observed numerical artefact when modeling solids with SPH is the so-called tensile or pairing instability.
-It occurs in the presence of negative tensions and leads to particle clumping.
-Different techniques are available to cure this instability, for example the selection of specific kernel properties~\citep{Monaghan2000} or the use of a Moving-Least-Square interpolant~\citep{Dilts1999,Dilts2000}.
+One frequently observed numerical artefact when modeling solids with SPH is the so-called tensile instability.
+It occurs in the presence of negative pressure or tension and leads to particle clumping.
+Different techniques are availabe to cure this instability, including the usage of a Moving-Least-Square interpolant \citep{Monaghan2005, Dilts2000, Dilts1999}.
 The simplest approach is the addition of a small artificial repulsive stress ~\citep{Gray2001}.
 This stress $\xi^{\alpha \beta}$ is calculated by first diagonalizing the stress tensor into $\tilde{\sigma}^{\alpha \beta}_i$.
 For each positive diagonal component an artificial stress term

 is calculated with $\epsilon_s$ being a free parameter often set to 0.3.
 The artificial repulsive stress is then rotated back into the original coordinate system to $\xi^{\alpha \beta}_i$ and added to the conservation of momentum and conservation of specific internal energy equations via